-Paula dropped her tools and started to work her way up the side of the rock face where she thought had come from.
+Paula dropped her tools and started to work her way up the side of the rock face where she thought the scream had come from.
 She got about halfway up when she saw the small opening.
 As she made her way closer, she heard the screaming again.

 "Up here.
 Up here, there's somebody screaming like they're really hurt.
 There's a small opening up here," Paula shouted down to Dale.

-Dale began the clime to where Paula was clinging to the rack face.
-It was only about twenty feet up, and there was a two narrow ledges in front of the hole.
+Dale began the climb to where Paula was clinging to the rack face.
+It was only about twenty feet up, and there were two narrow ledges in front of the hole.

 "Hell yeah.
 There is somebody in there, and their hurt.
 Sounds really bad.
 Hello!
 We will get you some help.
 How are you hurt?"
 Paula yelled into the hole.

 She waited a moment for an answer, but there was no reply.
 The screaming just continued.

 "Your right.
 There's somebody in there.
 Hello."
 Dale shouted.

 "Go down to the Ranger station.
 They will know what to do."
 Paula said to Dale.

 Just then Luke reached out of the hole and grabbed Paula with a bony arm and hand covered in bloody insect bits.
 Paula let out a scream and pasted out at the same time, and fell from the cliff face.
 Fortunately the ground was the soft sandy type.
 Dale jumped down to her, mostly out of fright.
 They where both so scared they could hardly breath.